 Summer is here!
 Dust off the sunscreen and break out the swimming suits.
 It's time to get ready for summer camp.
-While most camps send out packing lists with the obvious items like towels and extra clothes, we've compiled a list of additional items that will make the camp experience all the better...and more fun!
+While most camps send out summer camp checklists with the obvious items like towels and extra clothes, we've compiled a list of additional items that will make the summer sports camp experience all the better...and more fun!

 Broken pair flip flop?
 Duct tape.
 Cracked lacrosse head?
 Duct tape.
 When mom and dad aren't close by, duct tape is the magical quick fix for broken gear.